-Subject Credit About the course Brain Sciences Research Method I (Research Survey) 脳科学研究法I(研究サーベイ) 2 The goal of doctorate course research is to aim at a truly original study by seeking novel findings, innovative technique, or sophisticated theories in a specific field of brain science.
-To achieve this, students have to have broad knowledge of past and current researches, available and effective techniques, and most importantly, future directions of the field.
-In this class, students will obtain sufficient knowledge to design their own studies appropriately, by searching, reading, and understanding valuable literature in brain science.
-Brain Sciences Research Method II (Research Planning) 脳科学研究法II(研究計画) 2 Scientific research is a methodology, which provides new experiences from which new knowledge is also deduced, by conducting well-organized experiments, analyzing their results and inspecting these results carefully.
-In order to clarify the differences between newly obtained knowledge and conventional knowledge, it is necessary to design a well-organized plan and to carry out experiments according to this plan for the achievement of one's own purposes.
-This class provides methodology that allows students to establish their own projects by themselves through discussion with instructors.
-It is required to complete the "Brain Sciences Method I (Research Survey)" course to take this course.
-Brain Sciences Research Method III (Data Analysis) 脳科学研究法II(データ解析) 2 Natural phenomena generally look stochastic unless all of the causes are controlled.
-There are uncontrollable internal states in the brain.
-Therefore, a stochastic view is inevitable to understand the brain through experimental data.
-Methods to infer objective conclusions from finite observations are required to understand stochastic phenomena.
-In this class, we discuss statistical methods to infer an objective conclusion from specific experimental data obtained by proper experiments in brain science and discuss approaches to construct testable hypotheses.
-It is required to complete the two courses: "Brain Sciences Research Method I (Research Survey)" and "Brain Sciences Research Method II (Research Planning)" to take this course.
-Brain Sciences Research Method IV (Thesis Writing) 脳科学研究法IV(論文作成) 2 The goal of scientific study is to write an original paper, in which the experimental procedures and results have to be described clearly in order for the readers to realize its originality and usefulness.
+Subject Credit About the course Brain Sciences Research Method IV (Thesis Writing) 脳科学研究法IV(論文作成) 2 The goal of scientific study is to write an original paper, in which the experimental procedures and results have to be described clearly in order for the readers to realize its originality and usefulness.
 Without basic techniques of scientific writing, it is hard to show the scientific validity and originality in one's paper.
 In this class, the supervisor provides an individual with training on how to write scientific papers.
-Students are required to have completed the courses "Brain Sciences Research Methods I " (Research Survey), " II (Research Planning)" and "II (Data Analysis)" to take this course.
+Students are required to have completed the courses "Brain Sciences Research Methods I" (Research Survey), "II (Research Planning)" and "III (Data Analysis)" to take this course.
 Brain Sciences Research Method Seminar 脳科学研究法セミナー 2 This is a seminar for writing a doctoral thesis as a compilation of all professional skills, knowledge, and research findings the student has gathered, after mastering research surveys, research planning, data analysis.
 This is a literacy to advance scientific research and develop new technology.
 Students will also join in discussions of other students' research, and learn how to utilize what they learned from the discussions to their own researches.
 Before taking Brain Sciences Research Method Seminar, Students are required to have finished Brain Sciences Research Method I, II, III, and IV.